Thermodynamics of Black Holes with R\'enyi Entropy from Classical Gravity: Thermodynamics with GB entropy

 One further notices that the second term on the right-hand side of Eq.~\eqref{Smarr Sch-AdS/dS} is proportional to $r_H^3$ or in the dimension of three-volume.
 It is useful to interpret the contribution from $\Lambda$ as a thermodynamic pressure of the system since it manifests as a conjugate variable to the volume.
 By defining the pressure as $P =-\Lambda/(8\pi G)$, the Smarr formula for the AdS/dS black hole becomes

 Note that we can use the same strategy in order to obtain further generalization.
 For example, for the charged black hole in asymptotically AdS/dS space, the Smarr formula can be written as $M = 2 T_\text{H} S_\text{BH} -2 P V + q\Phi_q$.

-It is important to note that the Smarr formula for non-asymptotically flat spacetime can be obtained by employing the Killing potential \cite{Kastor:2009wy}.
-Even though the results from this approach seem to be more general and geometrical than the one in the present paper, the results are still the same.
+It is important to note that the Smarr formula for non-asymptotically flat spacetime can be obtained by employing the Killing potential $\omega^{\nu\mu}$ \cite{Kastor:2008xb,Kastor:2009wy}.
+By using the relation to defining the Killing potential $K^{\mu} _{(t)}= \nabla_\nu \omega^{\nu\mu}$, our subtracting term can be written in terms of the Killing potential as

+Here, we have used $R^\mu_{\,\,\,\nu}=-\Lambda\delta^\mu_\nu$ in the second line and applied Stoke's theorem in the last line.
+Note that the contribution of this term at $r_H$ provides $M_T$ in our notation.
+One can see that the black hole mass in our approach defined in Eq.~(\ref{M sub}) is actually the same as one found in the literature.

 Moreover, it is found that one can use this strategy not only for black holes in GR but also for those in modified gravity theories.
 For example, for the black hole in the dRGT massive gravity theory (called dRGT black hole), the horizon function can be written as \cite{Ghosh:2015cva, Boonserm:2017qcq}